"Think left and think right

 Our special Warrandyte location, overlooking the Yarra River, provides plenty of opportunity to explore our natural environment and the experiences it has to offer.
 While outdoors in nature, a child is more likely to encounter opportunities for decision making that stimulate problem solving and creative thinking because outdoor spaces are more varied and less structured than indoor spaces.

 DOCUMENTATION AND REVIEW

 Our provocations and learning are documented via the group journals and individual journals for each child.
 These journals are an important recording of each child’s journey and experiences during the year.
-At the end of the 4-5 year kindergarten year, your child will receive a transition statement to help your chosen school to get better acquainted with your Yarra Warra kinder kid.
+At the end of the 4-5 year kindergarten year, your child will receive a transition statement to help your chosen school to get better acquainted with your Yarra Warra Preschool child.

 THE FIVE OUTCOME ESSENTIALS (EYLF)

 We continue to aspire to be the best we can be in early childhood education.
 Our reflective practice means we maintain an open ended research project between teachers, parents, children and the community.
-Our ongoing analyses process ensures our current practices are examined, outcomes are viewed and new ideas are generated.
+Our ongoing analysis process ensures our current practices are examined, outcomes are reviewed and new ideas are generated.

 If you would like to know more about Yarra Warra’s kindergarten philosophy and educational values, we encourage you to speak with one of our very experienced teachers and even arrange a tour to see for yourself how our philosophies are evident in our extremely engaging environment.